SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-06-29-the-long-road-out.markdown

 tags: [ramblings]
 ---

-As I’ve been quiet a few weeks now I thought it was about time I let the cat out of the back of what I’ve been up to.
+As I’ve been quite a few weeks now I thought it was about time I let the cat out of the back of what I’ve been up to.
 If you are been following me on twitter @DDReaper, then you should have a hint already.

 I cannot give specifics for this tale because most of it is NDA with work, but I can tell you something’s about it, my experiences and a few pointers to watch out for in your own travels.